Not only is the Bumblebee bat, (or Kitti’s Hog Nosed Bat as it is also known as) the world’s smallest bat, but it is also the world’s smallest mammal.

-These cute little creatures are just 29 – 33mm in length, and have a wingspan of approximately 170mm and weigh a tiny amount of 2 grammes!
+These cute little creatures are just 29 – 33mm in length, and have a wingspan of approximately 170mm, and weigh a tiny amount of 2 grams!

-- They have dark colored wings with long tips that enables them to hover in the air.
+They have dark-colored wings with long tips that enable them to hover in the air.

 A Bumblebee Bat’s diet consists of mainly insects.